grasenhiller/silverstripe-dap/README.md

 #### 4. dev/build

 Don't forget to dev/build after adding the extension to an data object

+#### 5. Templating

+You can define a custom template via yml.
+Otherwise the module will look for a template in the layout folder under your namespace.
+In our example in the folder ``Grasenhiller/Intranet/Blog/Models/Layout/BlogCategory.ss``.

+DB Fields are accessible like regular.
+To get relations and other methods use ``$DAPItem.MyMethod``.

 ## Methods and fields added